An Overview of Casino Superstitions

 3. Lucky Charms for Gambling

-Poker players are known for their good luck charms when gambling.
-They might have a familiar card protector or favorite cap that reminds them of a big tournament they’ve won.
 Long-time pro Johnny Chan won the World Series of Poker with a Jaffa orange by his chips on the poker table, while Irish player Andy Black displays a bronze card protector every time he plays.

-In the casino, a gambling lucky charm can be anything from a ring or piece of jewelry to something more common like a lucky rabbit's foot or four-leaf clover pendant.
-It might not bring good luck, but if the player happens to win big while they have it, it’s proof enough!
+In the casino, a gambling lucky charm can be anything from a ring or piece of jewelry to something more common like a lucky rabbit's foot or a four-leaf clover pendant.
+It might not bring good luck, but if the player happens to win big while they have it, it’s proof enough.

 CHECK OUT: More On Playing Online Poker